zikichombo/codec/README.md

 | mp3   | -      | -    | -           | -             | -          |

 ## Ext codecs
-The following are the codecs implemented in ext due to import direction impasse between developers.
+The following are the codecs implemented in zikichombo.org/ext due to import direction impasse between developers.
 Others are found here.

 * flac

+## 3rd party implementations
+Below lists the implementations of codecs which interoperate with zikichombo and are hosted by 3rd parties.

+* example, gitlab.com/example-zc-codec